brendan-rctc-teach/pset0-hello/README.md

 ./hello

+## Submitting Your Work
-5. Once you are done, you can submit your work by "staging", "committing", and "pushing" (or "sycning") your changes.
+Step 5.
+Once you are done, you can submit your work by "staging", "committing", and "pushing" (or "sycning") your changes.
 Your grade should show up within 5 minutes on the "action" tab of your repository.

+## Walkthrough
-6. You can find a short "walkthrough" from CS50 staff here: https://youtu.be/wSk1KSDUEYA
+If you need some help, you can find a short "walkthrough" from CS50 staff here: https://youtu.be/wSk1KSDUEYA
-7. Walkthrough.
-You can find a short problm walktrgiy